Neut Programming Language

 }

-Neut translates a type into a function that can discard/copy the values of the type.
+Neut translates a type into a function for discarding and copying values of the type.
 By using those functions, the compiler translates programs so that every variable is used exactly once.

-For example, if a variable is used twice, a translation like the following will happen:
+For example, if a variable is used twice, a translation like the following happens:

 // (before)